SAS pilots reach agreement with management, end strike | Business

 The carrier has said the strike has led to the cancellation of around half of all SAS scheduled flights and had impacted thousands of passengers per day.

-SAS CEO Anko van der Werff said the parties had agreed on an agreement for the next five-and-a-half years that guarantees both cost savings and job security for the pilots.
+SAS CEO Anko van der Werff said the parties had agreed on an agreement for the next five-and-a-half years that guarantees both cost savings for the airline and job security for the pilots.

 "Pilots have secured an important breakthrough.
 Four hundred and fifty pilots who were laid off during the corona pandemic have been guaranteed re-employment and the pilot associations' collective agreements will also apply to the new companies SAS Connect and SAS Link," the pilot association SAS Pilot Group said in a statement.